-Matte Paper: Flat finish. $3/linear ft.
-Hung on a wall exposed to indoor light it will be visibly faded in 3 months
+- Matte paper: flat finish, $3/linear feet; when hung on a wall exposed to indoor light, it will fade in three months

-Semi-gloss Paper: Shiny finish. $5/linear ft.
-Hung on a wall exposed to indoor light it will last 2 ½ years before it’s visibly faded.
+- Semi-gloss paper: shiny finish; $5/linear feet; when hung on a wall exposed to indoor light, it will last two or three years before fading

-Printing does NOT include a proof (a full-size print for you to proofread.)
-You’ll be charged an additional full charge if you decide that you need this step.
-Check with your adviser to make sure they will cover the cost.
-You may have to make two appointments, giving yourself time to proofread and fix any issues before the final printing.
-It’s your responsibility to proofread, proofread, proofread before you come to print.
-You will be charged for a printed poster even if it has typos.
+Printing does not include a proof (a full-size print for you to proofread).
+There is an additional (full) charge for proofs.
+Check with your adviser to determine if the cost will be covered by the department.
+You may be required to make two appointments in order to make any changes to your poster before the final printing.
+It’s your responsibility to proofread it before you print.
+You will be charged for a printed poster even if it has errors.

 Transporting the File

-The posters are $3-5/linear foot.
-They will be charged to your adviser’s account unless you specify otherwise.
-If you pay yourself, you must bring cash or a check with you.
+Posters are $3-$5 per linear foot.
+This cost will be charged to your adviser’s account unless you specify otherwise.
+Personal payment must be in cash or check.

 The printed image will not match the exact color seen on your computer screen.
 Inks and lights do not give the same colors.
-For example, purples will be darker, and light letters on a dark background may be harder to read.
+Purples will be darker, for example, and light letters on a dark background may be harder to read.